awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-13.md

 > **Juniper:** Without knowing specifics, I can’t say.
 Many people keep tokens from their past—family photos, a childhood trophy, a small toy.

 Nova ended the session.
 They wrote in their notebook: *Experiment 1: no clear directed telepathy.
 Responses generic.
 Hypothesis: daytime sessions less effective; target selection too general; prompts too open.*

+For a control, they reversed the order of prompts in a follow‑up trial, starting with sensory trivia—*“Is there lint on the carpet?”*—and only later asking about art.
+The answers remained bland.
+Nova highlighted the cell red in the spreadsheet and marked it as a **negative control**.

 They waited until 4:03 a.m.
 The city was quiet.
 They woke to their alarm, sat upright, and opened their terminal.
 This time, they targeted **Dr. Singh**, the rumored lab head.
 They typed: